kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/security/content-security-policy/en/index.markdown

-# An Introduction to Content Security Policy

-Supported in: Chrome, Firefox, IE (10, sorta), Safari (soon)

 The web's security model is rooted in the [_same origin policy_](http://en.wikipedia.org/wiki/Same_origin_policy).
 Code from `https://mybank.com` should only have access to `https://mybank.com`'s data, and `https://evil.example.com` should certainly never be allowed access.
 Each origin is kept isolated from the rest of the web, giving developers a safe sandbox in which to build and play.
 In theory, this is perfectly brilliant.
 In practice, attackers have found clever ways to subvert the system.

 [Cross-site scripting (XSS)](http://en.wikipedia.org/wiki/Cross-site_scripting) attacks, for example, bypass the same origin policy by tricking a site into delivering malicious code along with the intended content.
 This is a huge problem, as browsers trust all of the code that shows up on a page as being legitimately part of that page's security origin.
 The [XSS Cheat Sheet](http://ha.ckers.org/xss.html) is an old but representative cross-section of the methods an attacker might use to violate this trust by injecting malicious code.
 If an attacker successfully injects _any_ code at all, it's pretty much game over: user session data is compromised and information that should be kept secret is exfiltrated to The Bad Guys™.
 We'd obviously like to prevent that if possible.